alteryx/featuretools/docs/source/getting_started/afe.rst

 .. note ::

   Feature primitives are a fundamental component to Featuretools.
-To learn more read :doc:`/automated_feature_engineering/primitives`.
+To learn more read :doc:`primitives`.

 Creating "Deep Features"